About Tuberculosis

 In most sub-Saharan African countries, just under half of patients with active tuberculosis are diagnosed due to the slow speeds of conventional diagnostic methods, underfunding of clinics and lack of trained staff.
 Left untreated a TB-positive patient can infect other people and will most likely die.

-THREE MILLION MISSED
+ABOUT THREE MILLION MISSED

 Poor health care and access to health facilities prevent or delay TB diagnosis among infected populations.
 In turn, the lack of fast and accurate diagnosis delays treatment and facilitates the disease progression and transmission to patients’ family and community.
-Around 3 million people who have difficulty accessing effective public health services, are left undiagnosed or missed every year and do not get TB treatment, leading to the death of up to two-thirds of patients with active tuberculosis.
+About 3 million people who have difficulty accessing effective public health services, are left undiagnosed or missed every year and do not get TB treatment, leading to the death of up to two-thirds of patients with active tuberculosis.

 THE TB VICIOUS CYCLE